1994 FIFA World Cup: Summary

 Lothar Matthäus scoring a penalty kick in Germany's quarterfinal against Bulgaria at Giants Stadium on July 10.
 Bulgaria came back to win the game.

 Bulgaria was one of the biggest surprises of the tournament.
 The Bulgarians had never won a game in five previous World Cup appearances, but, led by Hristo Stoichkov, who would eventually share the tournament lead in scoring, they presented a formidable challenge for the title.
 The team won two of their three group games to qualify for the second round, where they advanced after a 3–1 penalty shootout win over Mexico.
 They then faced reigning world champions Germany in the quarterfinals, where goals from Stoichkov and Letchkov gave them a 2–1 victory.
-Bulgaria went on to finish in fourth place after losing to Italy in the semifinals and Sweden in the third-place game.
+Bulgaria went on to finish in fourth place after losing to Italy in the semifinals and Sweden in the match for third place.

 The host nation United States, after a 23rd-place finish in the 1990 tournament, advanced to the second round as one of the best third-place teams.
 They were eliminated in the Round of 16 in a 1–0 defeat to Brazil on Independence Day.

 Brazil's win over the hosts helped take them to the final against Italy.
 Brazil's path was relatively smooth as they never trailed over 270 minutes of the knockout stage, defeating the Netherlands in the quarterfinals and Sweden in the semis after the aforementioned win over the hosts.
 The Italians meanwhile had made hard work of reaching the final.
 During the group stage, Italy struggled and narrowly advanced to the next round, despite losing 1–0 to the Republic of Ireland.
 Italian playmaker Roberto Baggio, who as the reigning FIFA World Player of the Year and Ballon D'Or holder, was expected to be one of the stars of the tournament, had not yet scored a goal.
 During the Round of 16 games against Nigeria, Italy was trailing 1–0 in the dying minutes when Baggio scored the tying goal, forcing the game into extra time.
 He scored again with a penalty kick to send Italy through.
 Baggio carried the Italians from there, scoring the game-winning goal in the quarterfinal against Spain, and both goals in Italy's semifinal victory over Bulgaria.